tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 ### A Final Thought

 - Image: images/Piet_Mondrian-1942-1944-Victory_Boogie_Woogie-unfinished.jpg
-- Title and Attribution: Victory Boogie-Woogie (unfinished) - By Piet Mondrian, 1942-1944.
+- Title and Attribution: Victory Boogie-Woogie (unfinished), by Piet Mondrian, 1942-1944.
 - Link: [Public Domain](https://commons.wikimedia.org/w/index.php?curid=37614350).

 Are we here today any closer to the goal of living in universal equilibrium than Mondrian was 100 years ago?